anttijuu/lolhello/README.md

 ## Prerequisites

-For building and running the app, you need:
+For building and running the app, you first need to build the LOLCODE interpreter:

-1. the [LOLCODE implementation](https://github.com/justinmeza/lci) lci by Justin Meza.
+1. get the [LOLCODE interpreter](https://github.com/justinmeza/lci) lci by Justin Meza.
-2. C/C++ compiler
+2. install C/C++ compiler if not yet on your machine.
-3. CMake for building the LOLCODE
+3. CMake for building the lci interpreter

-See Meza's instructions on how to build lci.
+See Meza's instructions on how to actually build lci.

 ## Running

-Run hello.lol using lci:
+After building and installing lci, you can run hello.lol using lci:

 ```
 lci hello.lol
 ```
-Enter your name as the app asks it and prints out a greeting.
+Enter your name (try also pressing enter with empty name) as the app asks it and prints out a greeting.
 Then the app exits.

 ## Who did this